NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 * Steps:
  * Change into `$HOME/training`
  * Create README.md and add `# GitLab Training Notes` as first line
- * Use `git add` to add README.md to the current change index
+ * Use `git add` to add README.md to the current change area
 * Next steps:
  * Verify the change with `git status`